Nvidia CEO Huang says he's disappointed by China chip curbs

 Huang said the company will continue to be “supportive” of both governments as they “sort through these geopolitical policies", adding there's "not very much anxiety there."

-Huang said he hasn't yet spoken to Trump about the latest developments, “but I’ll see him tonight, and he’ll probably ask me.
+Huang said he hasn't yet spoken to Trump about what's happened over the past few days, “but I’ll see him tonight, and he’ll probably ask me.
 I’ll probably say something similar.”

+Nvidia's job is to "serve those markets the best we can, if we can,” Huang said.
+“There are a lot of places we can’t go to.
+And it’s fine.”

 The CEO is visiting London at same time as Trump to unveil a flurry of new investments that coincide with the president's visit, including a deal to supply tens of thousands of its processor chips for data centers that will be part of the U.K. arm of Stargate, a Trump-backed AI infrastructure project led by OpenAI.